antman1p/G-Calisher/README.md

 			--response_status [{needsAction,declined,tentative,accepted}]
 			Can be "needsAction", "declined", "tentative", or
 			"accepted" (default: accepted)
+	-n [{email,popup,both,none}], --set_reminders [{email,popup,both,none}],
+			Can be "email", "popup", "both", or "none".
+Will send the reminder Chosen, 5 minutes before the event
+			(default: none)
 	-h, --help		show this help message and exit

 ```